Gilberto Rides Again: Chapter 2

 He put his arms around her.
 “Visibility is good.
 You look amazing.”

 She gave him a kiss on the cheek and nodded.
 “Then I’ll wear it for you when we’re alone at night.”

 His face fell.
 “You don’t like it.
 I can tell.
 It’s imported Grecian twine, very expensive!”

 She grinned and hugged him.
 “Twine’s another word for string.”
-She pulled on a tee-shirt and shorts over the bikini.
-“OK, Tarzan, time to feed Jane.
+She pulled a tee-shirt and shorts on over the bikini.
+“Okay, Tarzan, time to feed Jane.
 There’s a lobster place just across the parking lot.
 We can walk.
 Expensive string makes me hungry.
 But please, Gilberto, at your age, be careful of cholesterol.”

 He huffed and reached for the room key.
 “What do you mean at my age?
 I’m fine.”

 They dined well.
 Maria had a crabmeat salad with lettuce and cucumbers.
 She sipped her glass of white wine slowly.
 Gilberto put away a two-pound baked-stuffed lobster with a side of fries and two tall draft beers.
 He sat back, a satisfied smile on his face.
 “Don’t you want more wine?”

 She shook her head no. “I’m doing my liver a favor.”

 She raised her eyebrows at him.
 “And have a hangover and be grumpy for two days?
 That’s what you want?”